supersu-man/pyt2s/README.md

 # pyt2s
-The Python Text to Speech library you've been looking for.
+The Python Text to Speech library you've been looking for (maybe not).

+**Note: This is a toy project**

 A simple python library to convert texts to voice using different TTS services.